 As part of the Stanford NLP Group, the Social Interaction Lab (Stanford), the Computation and Language for Society Lab (UCLA), and the EduNLP Lab (Stanford), Rhea researches how multimodal LLMs handle culture, accessibility, and contextual grounding.
-Previously, Rhea worked on mobile engineering at The New York Times (Games, Cooking, Newsreader) and built speech models and infrastructure at Gridspace, a startup creating AI voice agents for consumer and enterprise applications.
+Previously, Rhea worked on mobile engineering at The New York Times and built emotionally-aware speech models and infrastructure at Gridspace, a startup creating AI voice agents for consumer and enterprise applications.

 Rhea is on leave from her M.S. in Computer Science (Systems + AI) at Stanford to work on Cultural Fingerprints and is currently based in Brooklyn, New York.
 If you see a choking sign in an NYC restaurant with a cool design, please reach out to her about it :)